What’s the absolute best way to start learning the guitar?

 Seven Nation Army – The White Stripes

-The main riff is an iconic seven notes.
-Everyone knows immediately what it is and it’s phenomenally easy to play.
+The main riff in Seven Nation Army is an iconic seven notes.
+Everyone immediately knows what it is, and it’s phenomenally easy to play.
+Despite being more of a contemporary song, Seven Nation Army has become an instant classic and one of the most recognizable riffs in popular music.

-This easy guitar riff is all about the timing.
-Just tap along with Meg’s drums to get the feeling for the song and then you can walk right down the scale.
+This easy guitar riff by Seven Nation Army is all about the timing.
+Just tap along with Meg’s drums to get the feeling for the song, and then you can walk right down the scale.

 What Might Trip You Up